dovecot/documentation/docs/installation/docker.md

 To run the Docker image as a test install, a password needs to be set - by default, the Docker image does not allow authentication.

-To quickly setup a local system to test IMAP:
+To quickly set up a local system to test IMAP:

 ```console
 docker run --rm --name dovecot-test -p 31143:31143 -e USER_PASSWORD=password --pull always dovecot/dovecot:latest-dev